leonprime/byf/README.md

         steps: 58022
     wrote all 4 solutions to ./solutions/20x3_FILNPTUVWXYZ

-Visually inspection will confirm that there are 2 unique solutions and each has a duplicate rotated 180 degrees.
+Visual inspection will confirm that there are 2 unique solutions and each has a duplicate rotated 180 degrees.

+#### 3D pentominoes

+We can verify the solution counts match with `-count` and dividing by the 8-fold symmetry.

+    ./byf -pieces data/pentominoes.txt -count 2 3 10 FILNPTUVWXYZ
+    game "2x3x10_FILNPTUVWXYZ" has 96 solutions
+        time taken: 1.601036413s
+        steps: 7089848

+    ./byf -pieces data/pentominoes.txt -count 2 5 6 FILNPTUVWXYZ
+    game "2x5x6_FILNPTUVWXYZ" has 2112 solutions
+        time taken: 13.341344262s
+        steps: 47928520

+    ./byf -pieces data/pentominoes.txt -count 3 4 5 FILNPTUVWXYZ
+    game "3x4x5_FILNPTUVWXYZ" has 31520 solutions
+        time taken: 2m27.858245257s
+        steps: 647787028